anlsys/libnrm/doc/pages/doxy_c_api.rst

 --------------------------------

 NRM clients are used by any program that intends to communicate with a NRM daemon (``nrmd``).
+Initiate most RPCs, retrieve information about the state of the daemon, can register new elements, send events, listen to state changes.

 .. doxygenfunction:: nrm_client_create